 2. Portugal

 Portugal is one of the more flexible European countries in terms of naturalization.
 There is a five-year residency requirement and no obligation to renounce previous citizenship.
-The country also stands out for its Portugal Golden Visa, which is particularly appealing because it offers a potential pathway to citizenship after specific criteria is met.
+The country also stands out for its Portugal Golden Visa, which is particularly appealing because it offers a potential pathway to citizenship after specific investment criteria is met.

 Additional requirements